MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 ## My question has not been answered—what should I do?

-Post your question to our [Yammer site](https://www.yammer.com/AskIPTeam), or [send an email to the Information Protection team](mailto:askIPteam@microsoft.com?subject=Question%20about%20Azure%20Information%20Protection%20app).
+Post your question on our [Yammer site](https://www.yammer.com/AskIPTeam).

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]